devendranaga/linux-systems-programming-with-c/select_and_epoll.md

 `FD_CLR` clears an fd in the `fd_set`.

 `select` can also be used to perform millisecond timeout.
 This can also be used to selective wait for an event or a delay.

 the `select` from the manual page looks like below:

 `int select(int nfd, FD_SET *rdfd, FD_SET *wrfd, FD_SET *exfd, struct timeval *timeout);`

-The select returns number of file descriptors contained in the three returned file descriptor sets and returns `0` if there is a timeout.
+The select returns greater than 0 and sets the file descriptors that are ready in the 3 file descriptor sets. and returns `0` if there is a timeout.

 A TCP server using the select loop is demonstrated below:

 The select accepts 3 sets of file descriptor sets.
 Read fdset, Write fdset, Except fdset.
 Of all we only use read fdset.
 We do not really need write fdset and except fdset in most of the cases.

-The select when returned (and with no error), the above fdsets should be tested with the FD_ISSET with the list of FDs that we are interested in.
+The select when returned \(and with no error\), the above fdsets should be tested with the FD\_ISSET with the list of FDs that we are interested in.

 The below two programs can be downloaded here: [Server](https://github.com/DevNaga/gists/blob/master/tcp_select_server.c) and [Client](https://github.com/DevNaga/gists/blob/master/tcp_client.c)